onja-madagascar/chores/README.md

 # Chores
 We have a lot of daily chores to do around the campus:

-- cleaning-yard
+- Cleaning yard

-- digging-hole
+- Digging holes

-- fixing-fence
+- Fixing fence

-- Putting-out-dinner
+- Putting out dinner

-- Shifting-rice
+- Shifting rice

-- Sweeping-classroom
+- Sweeping classroom

-- Sweeping-the-kitchen
+- Sweeping the kitchen

-- Washing-pot
+- Washing pot

-- Washing-up
+- Washing up